How a CV should flow

 It’s just a synopsis to entice the person to read more.
 This summary can also include a sentence about your career aspirations.
 This optional sentence must be tailored to each job you are applying – otherwise, it may not be relevant and could potentially screen your CV out.
 Even your profile needs to be tailored to each and every vacancy.

-Unlocking the Power of LinkedIn Networking for Job Seekers
+The Do’s and Don’ts of LinkedIn Networking for Job Seekers

 Key skills and strengths